 The sun is shining, the temperatures are rising, and the summer months are finally upon us!
 On those warm days, you’re not the only one starting to break a sweat…just imagine how it would feel in a fur coat!
+Hot weather can be a concern for the safety of your dog, but there are things that can be done to protect them.
 Here are a few tips to help keep your dog safe and cool during these hot summer months.

 Schedule Walks Accordingly